 UCLA Health provides an online search tool for all current UCLA clinical trials, including for cancer.
 Visit their site below to final a trial.

 The National Cancer Program brings together a network of researchers working to benefit the cancer patients of today and tomorrow.
-Use their search tool to find over 12,000 clinical trials currently provided at institutions across the country.
+Use their search tool to find clinical trials currently provided at institutions across the country.

 Clinical trials are essential for developing new methods of preventing, diagnosing and treating cancer.
 If you or a loved one is thinking of participating in a clinical trial, we can help.